 Technical Study: Brick Bonds and Patterns

-Brick is still a popular building material for modern construction to its bricks longevity and connection to the existing building fabric.
+Brick is still a popular building material for modern construction to its longevity and connection to the existing building fabric.
 The following is an introductory guide to detailing bricks, looking at bonds, patterns, finishes and setting out.

 Designers and architects are experimenting once again with this material.
 They are pushing the boundaries with modern brick patterns and techniques, to provide cost effective and attractive exteriors to buildings.
 The following are just a few of the most common brick bonds.